 Properties will be advertised in the legal notices section of the "Springfield News-Leader" for three consecutive Wednesdays, one insertion weekly, before the sale, the last insertion to be at least fifteen days prior to the fourth Monday in August.
 The list will also be available on our website upon publication of the first ad, and will be available in the Collector's office during the week immediately preceding the sale; see RSMO 140.170.

-In a typical year there will be approximately seventy-five properties offered for sale.
+In a typical year there will be approximately one hundred properties offered for sale.
 Approximately 300 properties are normally advertised in the first newspaper publication, but most will have paid their taxes by the date of the sale.

 Cashier's check is the only form of payment accepted.
 Cash or money orders will not be accepted.